Economy of Canada

+Contemporary era overview

 Since the early 20th century, the growth of Canada's manufacturing, mining, and service sectors has transformed the nation from a largely rural economy to an urbanized, industrial one.
-Like many other developed countries, the Canadian economy is dominated by the service industry, which employs about three-quarters of the country's workforce.
+The Canadian economy is dominated by the service industry, which employs about three-quarters of the country's workforce.
 Among developed countries, Canada has an unusually important primary sector, of which the forestry and petroleum industries are the most prominent components.
 Many towns in northern Canada, where agriculture is difficult, are sustained by nearby mines or sources of timber.
 Canada spends around 1.70% of GDP on advanced research and development across various sectors of the economy.

 Canada's economic integration with the United States has increased significantly since World War II.
 The Automotive Products Trade Agreement of 1965 opened Canada's borders to trade in the automobile manufacturing industry.
 In the 1970s, concerns over energy self-sufficiency and foreign ownership in the manufacturing sectors prompted the federal government to enact the National Energy Program (NEP) and the Foreign Investment Review Agency (FIRA).
-The government abolished the NEP in the 1980s and changed the name of FIRA to Investment in Canada to encourage foreign investment.
+The government abolished the NEP in the 1980s and changed the name of FIRA to Invest in Canada to encourage foreign investment.
 The Canada – United States Free Trade Agreement (FTA) of 1988 eliminated tariffs between the two countries, while the North American Free Trade Agreement (NAFTA) expanded the free-trade zone to include Mexico in 1994 (later replaced by the Canada–United States–Mexico Agreement).
 As of 2023, Canada is a signatory to 15 free trade agreements with 51 countries.

 Canada is one of the few developed nations that are net exporters of energy.
 Atlantic Canada possesses vast offshore deposits of natural gas, and Alberta hosts the fourth-largest oil reserves in the world.
-The vast Athabasca oil sands and other oil reserves give Canada 13 percent of global oil reserves, constituting the world's third or fourth-largest.
+The vast Athabasca oil sands and other oil reserves give Canada 13% of global oil reserves, constituting the world's third or fourth-largest.
 Canada is additionally one of the world's largest suppliers of agricultural products; the Canadian Prairies are one of the most important global producers of wheat, canola, and other grains.
 The country is a leading exporter of zinc, uranium, gold, nickel, platinoids, aluminum, steel, iron ore, coking coal, lead, copper, molybdenum, cobalt, and cadmium.
-Canada has a sizeable manufacturing sector centred in southern Ontario and Quebec, with automobiles and aeronautics representing particularly important industries.
-The country's fishing and tourism industries are also a key contributor to the economy.
+Canada has a sizeable heavy manufacturing sector centred in southern Ontario and Quebec, with automobiles and aeronautics representing particularly important industries.
+The country's fishing and tourism industries are also key contributors to the economy.